acomito/react-material-ui-mapbox/README.md

 ## TODO

 * Add PropTypes where needed (basically, everywhere at this point.)
+* Re-add re-routing logic (login, reset, etc. etc.)
+* Collapsable nav and other responsive work
+* where it makes sense, extract inline-js css styles to the .scss files
 * it would be cool to tie bert-alert color schemes into the material-ui color scheme
-* decision: combine delete-dialog and update-dialog components?
-* decision: flexbox grid? bootstrap grid? grid agnostic?
-* where it makes sense, extract inline-js css styles to the .scss files
-* Add file for customizing the Material-UI theme
 * Keep an eye out for new version of Material-UI... errors since react updated (https://facebook.github.io/react/warnings/unknown-prop.html)
-* Re-add re-routing logic (login, reset, etc. etc.)
-* Collapsable nav and other responsive work
 * improve documentation
 * you have to click off the input field for formsy to validate and change the submit button from disabled... minor UI blemish.
 * **Consider Other Versions:**